HDeBoever/doctolib-data-ops/README.md

 Here are the outputs on my server of the docker images and the docker file being hosted and used on the ec2 instance.
 I hope I followed the specifications, but I would love to talk about this and recieve more guidance during our next interview.

+I was able to link the public IPV4 address of the Docker container to the address of the ECS instance on the address 15.237.24.222